 A study entitled Digitizing Literacy: the Haptics of Handwriting revealed that in handwriting, the brain receives feedback from a person's motor actions which helps establish a connection between reading and writing.

 Writing by hand is considered a skill since it involves a perceptual component and handling of some technical tool (pen, pencil, paper) resulting in something visual; it is also a personalized representation of ourselves.
-We write reminders, notes, lectures, articles, letters, love letters, Christmas, Valentine, birthday cards, or just scribble a grocery list or sign on our checks.
+We write reminders, notes, lectures, articles, letters, love letters, Christmas, Valentine's, birthday cards, or just scribble a grocery list or sign on our checks.
 But whatever type of handwriting we do, whenever we do so, we are giving ourselves the gift of brain training and brain exercise.
-In this digitized world, there is nothing wrong with keeping the tradition of hand writing, because behind your signature, is your soul.
+In this digitized world, there is nothing wrong with keeping the tradition of handwriting, because behind your signature, is your soul.